 View and spotlight on the fascinating capital of Northern Ireland

 BELFAST: This is a city of many quarters, each with its own character and story to share.
 The oldest quarter, and the city’s cultural heart, is the Cathedral Quarter with cobble streets and traditional pubs.
-Home to some of Belfast’s iconic political wall murals, the Gaeltacht Quarter is an area where Irish language and culture flourishes.
+Home to some of Belfast’s iconic political wall murals.
+Gaeltacht Quarter is an area where Irish language and culture flourishes.
+This is a Belfast guide.

-On 17 March every year Belfast celebrates the colourful St Patrick’s Day Carnival, an array of floats, musicians and dancers that parade their way around the city from Belfast City Hall.
+On 17 March every year Belfast celebrates the colourful St Patrick’s Day Carnival.
+It means an array of floats, musicians and dancers that parade their way around the city.

 Blending Victorian grandeur with Art Deco elegance, the Merchant Hotel is an award-winning five-star property.